-Name of Director Name of Other Reporting Issuer Geir Liland DLV Resources Ltd. Oronova Energy Inc. Yale Simpson Carube Copper Corp.
-Ruby Mining Corp.
-Bernard Kahlert Commander Resources Ltd. Wildsky Resources Inc.
+Name of Director Name of Other Reporting Issuer Yale Simpson C3 Metals Inc. Ruby Mining Corp.
+Bernard Kahlert Commander Resources Ltd. Wildsky Resources Inc. Mark Jones Tristar Gold Inc.

-To the knowledge of management of the Company, except as disclosed below, no proposed director of the Company is, or within the ten years prior to the date of this Information Circular, has been, a director or executive officer of any company that while that person was acting in that capacity:
+To the knowledge of management of the Company, no proposed director of the Company is, or within the ten years prior to the date of this Information Circular, has been, a director or executive officer of any company that while that person was acting in that capacity:

-- i) was the subject of a cease trade order or similar order or an order that denied the relevant company access to any exemption under securities legislation for a period of more than 30 consecutive days; - ii) was subject to an event that resulted, after the director or executive officer ceased to be a director or executive officer, in the company being the subject of a cease trade or similar order or

-- an order that denied the relevant company access to any exemption under securities legislation, for a period of more than 30 consecutive days; - iii) or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets; - iv) has individually, within the 10 years prior to this Information Circular, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold the assets of the director, officer or shareholder.
+- was the subject of a cease trade order or similar order or an order that denied the relevant company access to any exemption under securities legislation for a period of more than 30 consecutive days; - was subject to an event that resulted, after the director or executive officer ceased to be a director or executive officer, in the company being the subject of a cease trade or similar order or an order that denied the relevant company access to any exemption under securities legislation, for a period of more than 30 consecutive days; - iii) or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets; - iv) has individually, within the 10 years prior to this Information Circular, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold the assets of the director, officer or shareholder.